ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

 #.
 Unlike Specialized Databases (like Google Cloud), we need not store any specialized secrets to access the Database (separately for reading and writing), and no separate API Keys are required for updating the DB, saving us from exposing our secret key Files (from GitHub Actions).
 In fact, We just except for a single SSH Deploy Key (secrets.SSH_DEPLOY_KEY) required for pushing the DB.
 #.
 The Repository is a Public Repository, and thus can be read by anyone, while the push can be restricted.
 This makes it helpful to expose the Mapping to run tests on the PRs, while allowing only the Push Commits to update the Mapping.
 #.
-We don't need to make any specialized API Calls to Read/Write/Update the Mapping (Cloning and Pushing to the Repo suffices).
+We don’t need to make any specialized API Calls to Read/Write/Update the Mapping (Cloning and Pushing to the Repo suffices).
 #.
 Finally, It saves us from a Massive Race Condition Issue (which we highlight below).

 A GitHub Repository is not the best DB, obviously, with its own set of constraints (ex.
 100 MB Space Limit), but works well enough for our requirements.